reinhart1010/nix/docs/en/common/nms.md

 ---
 # nms

-Command-line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers from stdin.
+Command-line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers from `stdin`.
 More information: <https://github.com/bartobri/no-more-secrets>.

 - Decrypt text after a keystroke: